0xPThree/0xpthree.github.io_old/_posts/2022-01-24-htb-writeup-hancliffe.md

 	SendString("C:\\Windows\\Temp\\" + payload, rhost) # Execute Payload
 ```

-I struggled with this part for about three hours and modified my script to look like this instead:
+I struggled with this part for a while but in the end modified my script to look like this:
 ```powershell
 # User Specified arguments
 try: